abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Refs/tgwr_4.abo %}

-To analyze multiple GWR.nc files, we can use the `GwrRobot`, and the following python script
+To analyze multiple GWR.nc files, we can use the `GwrRobot`, and the following python script:

 ```python
 #!/usr/bin/env python